RixInGithub/Machinic/README.md

 # Machinic
 Machinic is a game where you can create machines (in this game called as "projects").
+This repo is partially built with the `git` CLI tool.
+First time using that!
 ## The Machinic Dictionary
 |Word|Meaning|
 |:-:|:-:|